 Directions for Google Maps available here.

 The equipment ends momentarily and a clear path is taken up to a new aided stretch.
 This stretch goes up a vertical wall of about 30 meters depositing us on a small terrace from which the path starts again.
 The path climbs a grassy rib with hairpin bends which then turns to the right and leads us to the third section of the via ferrata.
 Pass some vertical steps and then proceed on a rib that wanders to the left side.
 We then hang up a wall of a hundred meters beyond which we see a clear hut, the destination of our trip.
-We continue on the stony path and we reach the last meters of metallic equipment that go up a chimney and a couple of not difficult inclined slabs and we reach the last stretch of path that leads us to the Monzino hut (1h 30 'from the start - 2h from the parking lot)
+We continue on the stony path and we reach the last meters of metallic equipment that go up a chimney and a couple of not difficult inclined slabs and we reach the last stretch of path that leads us to the Monzino hut placed at the base of Monte Bianco (1h 30 'from the start - 2h from the parking lot)

 Along the outward path where a piece can be covered on the old variant to avoid clogging in the long vertical wall (1h 45 'from the Monzino hut - about 4h 30 total).

 La ferrata è stata rinnovata di recente e l'attrezzatura è in ottimo stato.
 La ferrata è esposta in alcuni tratti sebbene le difficoltà tecniche siano contenute.
 Il rifugio merita assolutamente una visita e di godersi lo splendido panorama.